Embrace nature

 Go wild and free

-As much as feasible, provide students the freedom, space, and opportunity to be outside.
-Try to resist the temptation to organize or direct activities—students of all ages benefit from spending time in nature in ways that make sense to them.
+As much as feasible, provide students freedom, space, and opportunity to be outside.
+Try to resist the temptation to organize or direct their activities—students of all ages benefit from spending time in nature in ways that make sense to them.
 Younger students might dig holes, climb logs, or watch the clouds, while older students may talk, tell stories, or get active.
 With support, students can initiate these types of activities safely.
 Work together to set clear expectations for behaviour and supervision.

 Short on natural outdoor space?